Safety Considerations with Chaise Lounges

 When laying on a chaise lounge with an adjustable headrest, you should use great care when you adjust the position of the headrest.. especially if it is unsafe to begin with.
 I look for Safety Rails and Safety Spaces between the headrest and the body.
 This is important.

 Contract Furnishings International is Your Source for Factory Direct patio furniture and pool furniture; restaurant and cafe seating; tables and outdoor furnishings of all kinds.
-Our vinyl strap aluminum pool and patio furniture (perfect for decks and balconies too) is a collection of collection of Next Generation, Truly Commercial, Premium Quality powder coated pool furniture, with a strong focus on Safety Features.
+Our vinyl strap aluminum pool and patio furniture (perfect for decks and balconies too) is a collection of Next Generation, Truly Commercial, Premium Quality powder coated pool furniture, with a strong focus on Safety Features.
 A comprehensive selection of Grosfillex brand commercial resin furniture is also available.
-Premium quality imported interior and exterior rattan and wicker furnishings are offered in three extensive collections of wicker styles and usage grades.
+Premium quality exterior wicker furnishings are offered in several extensive collections of styles.
 Market, beach, cantilever, and concession umbrellas make up our umbrella line.
 Park and Playground products include picnic tables, park benches, trash cans, and more.

 We listen to customers and help them select furniture and furnishings that best meet their requirements.
 At Contract Furnishings International you get the respect and customer service you deserve.
 Thank you for choosing Contract Furnishings International as your outdoor and indoor commercial furniture provider.